ashishdhawas/Netflix-Movies-and-TV-Shows-Clustering/README.md

 Finally, a simple recommendation system was also tried out, the future scopes for the projects were also identified.

+Modelling Approach:

+Select the attributes based on which you want to cluster the shows

+Text preprocessing: Remove all non-ascii characters, stopwords and punctuation marks, convert all textual data to lowercase.

+Lemmatization to generate a meaningful word out of corpus of words

+Tokenization of corpus

+Word vectorization

+Dimensionality reduction

+Use different algorithms to cluster the movies, obtain the optimal number of clusters using different techniques

+Build optimal number of clusters and visualize the contents of each cluster using wordclouds.

+We will cluster the shows on Netflix based on the following attributes:

+Director

+Cast

+Country

+Listed in (genres)

+Description

 Conclusions:

 In this project, we worked on a text clustering problem wherein we had to classify/group the Netflix shows into certain clusters such that the shows within a cluster are similar to each other and the shows in different clusters are dissimilar to each other.